martanunesdea/gatsby-site-v2/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---
-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
-We are happy to talk.
+Do you have any feedback, any strong thoughts about something I may have said, or any suggestions for topics I should cover?
+I'm curious to hear about you!

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Send a message using the form below or you can send me a DM on [LinkedIn](https://linkedin.com/in/martanunesdea)